Jamie Lee Curtis Slams Celebrities Who Don’t Like To Do Press To Promote Their Films

-Everything, including making the press rounds is all part of the gig that you signed up for as an actor, according to Jamie Lee Curtis.
+Everything, including making the press rounds, is all part of the gig that you signed up for as an actor, according to Jamie Lee Curtis.

 The actress has been in the business for a long time and definitely knows the Hollywood routine of doing press to promote any upcoming film.
-And during her Lifetime Achievement Award acceptance speech at the annual Publicists Awards Luncheon, Page Six shares Curtis took a jab at her Hollywood counterparts who complain about or just don’t do press to promote their movies because she thinks that it all comes with the territory.
+And during her Lifetime Achievement Award acceptance speech at the annual Publicists Awards Luncheon, Page Six shares that Curtis took a jab at her Hollywood counterparts who complain about or just don’t do press to promote their movies, because she thinks that it all comes with the territory.

 “I believe in the freedom of the press.
 I believe that you have the right to ask me whatever question you want to ask me… And it is a dance that we have been doing for a very long time,” the actress told the audience.